Microsoft SignTool: Signing Executable Files Through a Seamless Approach

 Wrapping Up

-Microsoft SignTool is the primary solution used by software publishers to sign their software, application package, and executable files.
+Microsoft SignTool is the primary solution software publishers use to sign their software, application package, and executable files.

 It comes in handy with Windows SDK and Visual Studio.
-You only have to install the Code Signing Certificate and hardware token for signing.
+You only have to install the Code Signing Certificate and hardware token to sign.
 Then, you have to open the Command Prompt and run the command as mentioned above according to your requirements.

 Janki Mehta